sats17/tiny-saga/README.md

 * Similarly, when the Inventory MS receives the event, how will it update the stock levels and ensure product availability?
 * How will the system handle scenarios when the wallet does not have enough balance to complete the order? -> It will simple error throw to client and publish event with order fail.
 * How you will handle system failure between payment ms and wallet ms ? -> We will use retry with exponential backoff logic, once limit of retry reached then we will send error to client.
 And we will mark order as fail.
+* If inventory ms do not have item left -> Early fail will be bettter.
+Order MS will check in inventory ms if any stock available or not.